Pyaar Ke Do Pal

 Pyar Ke Do Pal is a 1986 Indian Hindi-language film directed by Rajiv Mehra, starring Mithun Chakraborty, Jaya Prada, Simple Kapadia, Krishan Dhawan, Jagdeep, Tiku Talsania, Lalita Pawar and Anjan Srivastav.

-Plot

-Pyaar Ke Do Pal is a family drama, featuring Mithun Chakraborty, Jayapradha and Simple Kapadia, supported by Krishan Dhawan, Lalita Pawar, Jagdeep, Tiku Talsania and Anjan Srivastav.

 Summary

 Twins Sunil and Anil live with their father Ashok Choudhary and mother Geeta Choudhary respectively as per court order.
 The children meet each other at Scout camp and decides to re-unite their parents.
 The parents had a misunderstanding on an abortion issue as Geeta Choudhary mentioned her name to help her friend Rajni Thakur get married.
 The climax reveals the exact issue and whether they sort everything out.